• Skip to primary navigation

 And that's it!
 So simple!

-All that's needed are these 5 ingredients and you have yourself a batch of homemade coconut clusters.
+All that's needed are these 5 ingredients and you have yourself a batch of homemade coconut clusters with dark chocolate.

 But the best part?
 This recipe is easy to customize to your liking.
 For instance, you can swap chopped pecans for sunflower seeds, or use hemp seeds instead of chia seeds.
 Even adding a handful of dried fruit or sprinkle of bee pollen is an option.